aiDAPTIV-Phison/aiDAPTIV-Training-Course/README.md

 # aiDAPTIV+ Training Course – Hands-On LLM Fine-Tuning

 Learn how to fine-tune large language models (LLMs) locally using **aiDAPTIV+** with both the **Pro Suite Graphical User Interface** and the **Command Line Interface**.
-This repository contains all lesson materials, datasets, code examples, and project files used in the Udemy course.
+This repository contains all lesson materials, datasets, code examples, and project files to learn aiDAPTIV+.

 ---